LailyyAzizah/SQL_Exercise_2/README.md

 # SQL_Exercise_2

-This exercise 2 describes how to display some information in the Sakila database using the SELECT command.
+This repo describes SQL query about how to display some information that you needed using SELECT command.

+Thank you for visiting!